 I bought chic white file organizers, boxes and magazine files from The Container Store and mixed in some ceramics we received as gifts from friends, and a leather vase with dried foliage.
 That little wall hanging is by Cindy Zell.
 I’m such a huge fan of her work.

 Now, onto the “guest bedroom” part of this room on the other side.
 I looked high and low for a daybed to fit this corner.
 I wanted something that wouldn’t take up a lot of room, but would be super cozy (and stylish of course!), and expand to sleep two.
-After pouring through the internet, I found the Whitman daybed from Room & Board and it was the absolute perfect piece to make this room double as a haven for guests.
+After pouring through the internet, I found the Whitman daybed from Room & Board (sadly, no longer available) and it was the absolute perfect piece to make this room double as a haven for guests.
 It’s ultra plush and comfortable, and the bottom part easily pops out and converts into a queen size bed!
-Since they’re now sold out, HERE is a similar bed.
+Since they’re now sold out, you can find similar ones HERE, HERE, HERE and HERE and HERE.
 I contemplated just sleeping here myself.
 I stumbled upon this rug by Territory and just HAD to have it.
 The stripes are a perfect texture for the room, and it’s super soft and durable.